Student Health Services

 Student Health Services staff provide health screening programs as noted below and in accordance with recommendations from the Minnesota Departments of Health and Education.
 Parents are always informed if screening results for any program indicate there may be a concern.
 School nurses can provide assistance seeking resources if needed.
 Please contact your child’s school nurse if you need assistance or would like a screening of your child at any other grade level.

 Vision and Hearing: Screening occurs each year all students in Grades 1, 4, 7, and 10.
-Individual school screening dates are available on the school calendar.
+Individual school screening dates are available by contacting the school health office.

 Color Vision: Screening occurs each year for all males in Grade 1